siQuang/laradocker/README.md

 make seed
 ```

-To execute a command inside the running container
+To execute a command inside the running container.
 ```
 make exec
 ```